-Polling Places Are Closing Due To COVID-19, It Could Tip Races In 1 Swing State
+Polling Places Are Closing Due To COVID-19.
+It Could Tip Races In 1 Swing State

 As of Friday, the state had received a record number of absentee ballots.

-But how these polling place changes affect turnout could have impacts beyond Iowa.
+But how these polling place changes affect turnout could have effects beyond Iowa.
 Races for the White House, U.S. Senate and multiple House districts in Iowa have all been labeled toss-ups.

 The races are so close, Larimer says the polling place changes could affect the outcome, especially down the ballot.